crystal-lang/crystal-book/docs/guides/use_zig_cc_as_an_alternative_linker.md

 ### Step 2.
 Prepare dependency libraries file.

-You can donwload both of them from https://dl-cdn.alpinelinux.org/alpine/v3.18/main/aarch64/, but thanks @@luislavena again, There is a [project](https://github.com/luislavena/magic-haversack) help us for this.
+You can download both of them from https://dl-cdn.alpinelinux.org/alpine/v3.18/main/aarch64/, but thanks @@luislavena again, There is a [ruby gem](https://github.com/luislavena/magic-haversack) help us for this.
+You need config ruby correctly to use this tool.

 ```sh